operezcham90/zncc-pl/README.md

-# Source
+# Full Documentation
 To learn more of this project read [Development of Heterogeneous Systems Based on the Honeybee Search Algorithm for Video Tracking](https://www.researchgate.net/publication/355093993_Development_of_Heterogeneous_Systems_Based_on_the_Honeybee_Search_Algorithm_for_Video_Tracking), specifically Chapter 5 - Development of a SoC-FPGA Heterogeneous System.

-# Add Average block to project
+# Average block
 * Create a new Vivado project.
 * Create a new Block Design.
 * Add [input_adapter.vhd](https://raw.githubusercontent.com/operezcham90/zncc-pl/main/vhdl/input_adapter.vhd) as a source file.